How it works

 Result written to blockchain

-The winning ticket number and its proof are written permanently to the Polygon blockchain before any application can use the result.
+The winning ticket number and its cryptographic proof are written permanently to the Polygon blockchain the moment they are generated.
+This happens before any application – including ours – can use the result.
+The record is immutable and publicly visible on Polygonscan.
+It will be there for as long as humanity has need for the blockchain.

 4